margiexe/DashboardDjango/README.md

-# DashboardDjango
 Develop an interactive dashboard in Django that features a pie chart, doughnut chart, and bar graph.
-The dashboard will read data from a CSV file and generate a line graph based on this data.
+The dashboard will read data from a CSV file (downloaded from: https://data.worldbank.org/) and generate a line graph based on this data.
 Users will have the ability to modify the data, and the graphs will update accordingly to reflect these changes.

-Interactive Graphs :
+Interactive Graphs
-one line graph which reads a csv file (downloaded from : https://data.worldbank.org/ ) which you can see on clicking file data in the sidebar. doughnut chart, bar chart and pie chart are in Reports section of sidebar. all the services are in products (user can perform all crud operations and this would be reflected in the plots of Report section.
+One line graph reads a CSV file (downloaded from: https://data.worldbank.org/) which you can access by clicking "File Data" in the sidebar.
+The doughnut chart, bar chart, and pie chart are located in the "Reports" section of the sidebar.
+All services are in "Products," where users can perform CRUD operations, and these changes will be reflected in the plots of the "Reports" section.
-CSV file is stored in media folder of project directory
+The CSV file is stored in the media folder of the project directory.

-APIs :
+APIs
-urls.py file of apps contains the API calls.
-API fetching is done through fetch library of JS
+The urls.py file of the app contains the API calls.
+API fetching is done through the Fetch API of JavaScript.

-Authentication :
+Authentication
-only logged in users can access the dashboard page (@login_required decorator is used). users can register (make new accounts too). signout button in the sidebar allows user to log out.
+Only logged-in users can access the dashboard page (the @login_required decorator is used).
+Users can also register to create new accounts.
+The sign-out button in the sidebar allows users to log out.

-How to run the project?
+How to Run the Project
-Virtual environment (optional)
-create a virtual environment and activate it outside the project directory and download the requirements specified in requirements.txt "pip install -r requirements.txt" then run in the project directory (i.e deepqtask/) run "python manage.py runserver" project should run successfully on the local host
+Virtual Environment (optional): Create a virtual environment and activate it outside the project directory.
+Download the requirements specified in requirements.txt using the command:

-Tech stack used :
-Frontend : HTML CSS JS
+bash
+Copy code
+pip install -r requirements.txt
+Run the following command in the project directory (i.e., deepqtask/):

+bash
+Copy code
+python manage.py runserver
+The project should run successfully on the localhost.

+Tech Stack Used
+Frontend: HTML, CSS, JavaScript
-Backend : Django
+Backend: Django
-for plots : chart.js and plotly

-Design choices/help from :
-Booststrap, youtube, chatgpt
+For Plots: Chart.js and Plotly
+Design Choices/Help From
+Bootstrap, YouTube, ChatGPT